-Every day we leave the safety and comfort of our home to support and care for the people in our community.
+Every day we leave the safety and comfort our home to support and care for the people in our community.
 Whenever one of us heads out, our family is reassured that our home will be here for us to return to.
-It saddens me that every family doesn't have the same security a home provides and that the pandemic is making the housing problem that has existed for decades much, much unique.
-There are hundreds of thousands of families living paycheck to paycheck who struggle to find and keep a stable place to live.
-Through advocacy, we can help raise awareness of this struggle, and through policy, we can help make systemic changes to help them thrive.
+It saddens me that every family doesn't have the same security a home provides and that the pandemic is making the housing problem that has existed for decades much, much worse.
+I know that struggle personally because, like so many other lower-paid essential workers today, I once lived it.